 In general, however, the majority of top-tier schools consider applicants with above-average scores more strongly than those with average to slightly above average scores.
 While it is possible to get into your desired school with a score under 155-160, we encourage students to retake an exam if it is not in this range or higher.

 You can also research your desired school to see what score might be ideal.
-For example, try a google search such as “what LSAT score do I need for [your school name here].”
-The most highly regarded law schools, such as Stanford and Harvard, prefer students with scores 170 or higher, although a score of 160 should help you get into most institutions.
+For example, try a google search such as “what LSAT score do I need for [school name here].”
+The most highly regarded law schools, such as Stanford and Harvard, prefer students with scores of 170 or higher, although a score of 160 should help you get into most institutions.

 There is a correlation between time spent studying and how well the individual performs on the LSAT.
-Although this may seem obvious, all too many students do not spend enough time studying, either because they do not have the necessary resources to do so or they believe they are ready and no longer need to study.
+Unfortunately, although this may seem obvious, too many students do not spend enough time studying, either because they do not have the necessary resources to do so or they believe they are ready and no longer need to study.

 TestMaxPrep is a way for prospective law students to prepare for their next LSAT.
 We offer detailed practice exams – including some that are free – which give you a good indication of where you stand and whether or not you are ready to make an above-average scaled score on the LSAT.

-It is our mission to help prospective law students achieve their dreams, which often starts by performing well on the LSAT examination.
-Whether you have already taken the LSAT and do not like your score or you want to perform well on your first attempt to avoid a necessary retake, then we encourage you to utilize TestMaxPrep, which provides useful study material and practice exams so that you can feel confident and know that you are ready on the day of the exam.
+Our mission is to help prospective law students achieve their dreams, which often starts by performing well on the LSAT examination.
+Whether you have already taken the LSAT and do not like your score, or you want to perform well on your first attempt to avoid a necessary retake, then we encourage you to utilize TestMaxPrep.
+TestMaxPrep provides useful study materials and practice exams so you feel confident and know that you are ready on the day of the exam.

 A good performance on the LSAT is crucial, and it can either be a great selling point to law school programs or hold you back from taking the next step towards being a lawyer.
-You should now know exactly how to interpret your LSAT scores and know where you stand in relation to your likelihood of admission into your desired law school and where you stand against others who have taken the LSAT.
+You should now know exactly how to interpret your LSAT scores and see where you stand concerning your likelihood of admission into your desired law school and where you stand against others who have taken the LSAT.